Here are answers to some frequently asked questions about our namesake, Benjamin Franklin.

 Was Benjamin Franklin a Quaker?

-Did Benjamin Franklin have sisters or brothers?
+Did Benjamin Franklin get married?

 Did Benjamin Franklin have children?